jauric/longdur_ett/README.md

 ## User Guidance
-- Jupyter notebook templates in the *notebooks/* folder can be copied and adapted to the desired forecasting problem
+- Jupyter notebook templates in the *notebooks/* folder can be copied and adapted to the desired problem
-- After results have been obtained, export the best weights and store notebook and weights.pt in the results folder
+- After results have been obtained, export the weights and store notebook and weights in the results folder
 - An example is available as "ETTh1_96-16_LSTM_1x48.ipynb"
 - The model will automatically train/evaluate on cuda if suitable GPUs are available